What does “hair porosity” really mean?

-Hair porosity means how well your hair is able to absorb and retain moisture.
-Remember when we talked about hair structure?
-Let me refresh your memory.
-The protective outer layer of the hair strand is called: the cuticle.
-It looks like fish scales or rooftop tiles facing down.
-Sometimes they are more open and sometimes they are more closed.
-When cuticles are more open, hair looks frizzy and dry.
-When cuticles are closed, hair looks smooth and in control.
+The protective outer layer of the hair strand is called the cuticle.
+It looks like tiny fish scales or rooftop tiles facing down.
+Sometimes they are more open, and sometimes they are more closed.
+When cuticles are open, hair looks frizzy and dry, and when they’re closed it looks smooth and controlled.

 If the hair sinks to the bottom...